Launch of the “IA Montpellier Méditerranée” Association – A New Major Player in the Artificial Intelligence Landscape

 A strong presence in Montpellier and exemplary coordination among stakeholders

-Montpellier is recognized for its many achievements in research and innovation, as evidenced by its international rankings—whether for its university (ranked among the top 200 universities in the world in the Shanghai Ranking, first among French institutions in the THE Impact Ranking, first place in France for the Sustainable Development Goal (SDG) “Health and Well-being”), or for its BIC incubator (a pioneer among technology incubators in France and Europe, ranked since 2014 among the top 5 best public incubators worldwide in the UBI Global ranking).
+Montpellier is recognized for its many achievements in research and innovation, as reflected in its international rankings—whether for its university (ranked among the top 200 universities in the world in the Shanghai Ranking, first among French institutions in the THE Impact Ranking, first place among French institutions in the Sustainable Development Goal (SDG) “Health and Well-being” ranking) or for its BIC incubator (a pioneer among technology incubators in France and Europe, ranked since 2014 among the top 5 best public incubators worldwide in the UBI Global ranking).
 The Montpellier University Hospital is a pioneer in transformation through generative AI.
-Following the example of the Occitanie Region, which has recognized the challenge posed by AI by adopting a €60 million plan in 2024 for the 2024–2028 period to establish a responsible and reliable “Occitanie AI” sector, local authorities are investing heavily in the digital and artificial intelligence sectors.
+Following the example of the Occitanie Region, which has recognized the challenge posed by AI by adopting a €60M plan in 2024 for the 2024–2028 period to establish a responsible and reliable “AI Occitanie” sector, local governments are investing heavily in the digital and artificial intelligence sectors.

 This alignment of stakeholders is reflected in the composition of the association’s executive board, with Anne Laurent (University of Montpellier) serving as President, David Morquin (Montpellier University Hospital) as Vice President, Arnault Ioualalen (French Tech Méditerranée) as Treasurer, Françoise Nauton-Inglis (Digital 113) as Assistant Treasurer, Manu Reynaud (Métropole) as Secretary, and Marc Sztulman (Occitanie Region) as Assistant Secretary.

-A vision and a roadmap
+A Vision and a Roadmap

 A Call for Participation in Activities and Membership